Users-not-found/trial-readme/README.md

 ```bash
 cd retro-bat-shadow-art
 ```
-3. Launch index.html<br>
+3. Launch the project
-(Just double-click the file in your folder!)
+Open index.html in your favorite browser.

 ## 📜 License
 This project is distributed under the MIT License.